 Encoding URLs is one of the most critical phases of web designing and development, as it allows characters to be transmitted to the internet.
 Since a URL is a web page address, it’s best to know what troubles you may encounter with characters, such as whitespaces.
-You can watch a video of webmasters talking about issues like this in the video below:
+You can check out a video of Google Webmaster Central office-hours hangout with talking about issues like this.

 If you want to find out what Google has to say about using spaces in your URL, you can read through this article.

 When developing websites or specific pages of your site, be careful not to insert invalid characters.
 This applies to your URL as well.
 For this to happen, you need to start learning about some of the characters.
 In this article, we’ll focus on whitespaces.